-"FCGPL" Funding Circle Global Partners Limited "Funding Circle UK" Funding Circle Limited "Funding Circle US" FC Platform, LLC "NAV Total Return" A measure of performance showing how the NAV per Ordinary share has performed over a period of time, taking into account both capital returns and dividends paid to shareholders.
-It assumes that dividends paid to shareholders are reinvested at NAV at the time the shares are quoted ex-dividend.
-Opening NAV in November 2015 was 98.00p, after initial costs.
-"Near Affiliates" the relevant Irish subsidiary of the Company and any other SPV or entity which, not being an Affiliate of the Company, has been or will be formed in connection with the Company's direct or indirect investment in Credit Assets and which (save in respect of any nominal amounts of equity capital) is or will be financed solely by the Company or any Affiliate of the Company "Note" or "Profit Participating Note" notes issued by Basinghall Lending Designated Activity Company and Tallis Lending Designated Activity Company under their separate note programmes "Origination Agreements" the German Origination Agreement, the Dutch Origination Agreement, the Spanish Origination Agreement, the UK Origination Agreement, the US Origination Agreement, and the CE Origination Agreements "Platforms" the platforms operated in the UK, US and CE by Funding Circle, together with any similar or equivalent platform established or operated by Funding Circle in any jurisdiction "Proposals" The proposals contained in the circular issued on 21 May 2019 which were subsequently approved at the EGM on 11 June 2019.
+"Funding Circle Spain" Funding Circle España SLU "FCGPL" Funding Circle Global Partners Limited "Funding Circle UK" Funding Circle Limited "Funding Circle US" FC Platform, LLC "NAV Total Return" A measure of performance showing how the NAV per share has performed over a period of time.
+This is calculated by comparing the NAV per share at the beginning of a period to the NAV per share at the end of a period removing the effect of capital returns and dividend payments.
+"Near Affiliates" The relevant Irish subsidiary of the Company and any other SPV or entity which, not being an Affiliate of the Company, has been or will be formed in connection with the Company's direct or indirect investment in Credit Assets and which (save in respect of any nominal amounts of equity capital) is or will be financed solely by the Company or any Affiliate of the Company "Note" or "Profit Participating Note" Notes issued by Basinghall Lending Designated Activity Company and Tallis Lending Designated Activity Company under their separate note programmes "Origination Agreements" The German Origination Agreement, the Dutch Origination Agreement, the Spanish Origination Agreement, the UK Origination Agreement, the US Origination Agreement, and the CE Origination Agreements "Platforms" The platforms operated in the UK, US and CE by Funding Circle, together with any similar or equivalent platform established or operated by Funding Circle in any jurisdiction.
+"Proposals" The proposals contained in the circular issued on 21 May 2019 which were subsequently approved at the EGM on 11 June 2019.
 These included the proposals to (1) modify the Company's Investment Objective and Policy to reflect a realisation strategy; (2) amend its Articles of Incorporation (the "Articles") to include a mechanism to enable the Company to redeem shares in the Company compulsorily so as to return cash to shareholders; (3) appoint Funding Circle Global Partners Limited ("FCGPL") to facilitate potential portfolio sales on behalf of the Company and to (4) change the name of the Company into SME Credit Realisation Fund Limited ("SCRF") consistent to the proposed modification of the Company's Investment Objective and Policy.
-"Prospectus" The prospectus issued on the initial IPO on 30 November 2015 and subsequently revised in February 2017 and in August 2018 "PwC" PricewaterhouseCoopers Cl LLP, PricewaterhouseCoopers Ireland "PwC CI" PricewaterhouseCoopers CI LLP "PwC Ireland" PricewaterhouseCoopers Ireland "PwC UK" PricewaterhouseCoopers LLP "Share Price Total Return" A measure of performance showing how the share price has performed over a period of time, taking into account both capital returns and dividends paid to shareholders.
-It assumes that dividends paid to shareholders are reinvested in the shares at the time the shares are quoted ex-dividend.
+"Prospectus" The prospectus issued on the initial IPO on 30 November 2015 and subsequently revised in February 2017 and in August 2018 "PwC" PricewaterhouseCoopers Cl LLP, PricewaterhouseCoopers Ireland "PwC CI" PricewaterhouseCoopers CI LLP "PwC Ireland" PricewaterhouseCoopers Ireland "PwC UK" PricewaterhouseCoopers LLP "Share Price Premium or Discount to NAV" A measure of performance showing difference between the Group's NAV per share and the prevailing share price.
+"Share Price Total Return" A measure of performance showing how the share price has performed over a period of time.
+This is calculated by comparing the change in NAV per share (after removing the effect of capital returns and dividend payments) over a period to the share price of the Company.
+"Share Redemption" A mechanism to enable the Company to redeem shares compulsorily so as to return cash to Shareholders as disclosed in the EGM circular published on 21 May 2020.